 Epping Forest was once a once huge woodland.
 The area was taken over by the City of London Corporation in 1878 to manage as a public space.
 This is one of a number of open spaces outside London managed by the Corporation: an early version of today’s green belt.
 Today, you cannot hunt in the forest as did kings up until Tudor times, but you can visit the hunting lodge started by Henry VIII and used by his daughter Queen Elizabeth I.

-Embankment Gardens were created by engineer Joseph Bazalgette as he constructed London’s first complete sewer system in the 1860s.
+Embankment Gardens was created by engineer Joseph Bazalgette as he constructed London’s first complete sewer system in the 1860s.
 The land was reclaimed from the Thames and contains the District and Circle lines and the sewers.
 We can also see a former Watergate – a grand way to step into your personal ferryboat.
-This is in its original position now some one hundred yards back from the Riverside.
+This is in its original position now, some one hundred yards back from the Riverside.

 St. Ethelburga’s Centre for Reconciliation and Peace